-To select the unit of measure, press the MM or INCH soft key.
+Select the unit of measure: Press the MM or INCH soft key.
 The TNC changes to the program blocks window and displays an empty point table.

 With the soft key INSERT LINE, insert new lines and enter the coordinates of the desired machining position.